osohq/oso/docs/why-oso.rst

 Searching
 ---------

-The execution of an oso query consists of searching through the rules you have provided to find the right combination of rules and inputs to answer the query.
+The execution of a polar query consists of searching through the rules you have provided to find the right combination of rules and inputs to answer the query.

-Using the two simple rules defined above, the search algorithm needs to:
+Using the two simple rules defined above, to answer the above query the search algorith may need to perform some number of steps like:

-- Find which rules are relevant (the rule name is "allow", and it has three inputs)
+- Find all rules with name ``allow`` which expects three inputs
-- Check whether the input types match (I have action="reader", what does this rule expect?)
-- Determine which order to apply those rules
+- Determine which order to apply those rules - both have the same type of inputs, so order as they were defined
-- Check the conditions of the rule to see if it's applied
+- For each input, check that the input types match, e.g. if the input is ``action="write"``, this matches the second, not the first rule
+- For each condition in the body, evaluate if they are true: check whether the user is indeed a superuser
-- And possibly starts all over again with new queries required by the rule conditions
+- And possibly recurses with any new queries required by the rule: make a new query to determine if the actor is a guest with ``role(actor, "guest")``
+- Any of these above steps may have produced multiple options.
+If so, go back and try the next possibility

 In imperative programming, the equivalent to the search algorithm will typically be the manual unrolling of the search algorithm AKA nested if statements: